Skip to content

 Load 20 fields + read+write 20 fields 138 ms 254 ms (+116) 527 ms (+390)

-Across the suite, filthyfields overhead is 3×–28× smaller than dirtyfields overhead — biggest on read-only paths where the Cython-backed descriptor avoids the full-model snapshot that upstream does on every load.
+Across the suite, filthyfields overhead is 3×-28× smaller than dirtyfields overhead, biggest on read-only paths where the Cython-backed descriptor avoids the full-model snapshot that upstream does on every load by default.

 Run the benchmark yourself: uv run pytest tests/test_benchmark.py -m benchmark -s